chidikeojukwu/aurora-robotics-core-1.0/ROS2-Rviz/README.md

-# Mobile Robot URDF Visualization with RViz2
+# Mobile Robot URDF Visualization with RViz

 This repository contains a simple **URDF model** of a mobile robot (with a base, lidar, left/right wheels, and caster wheel) and instructions for visualizing it in **RViz2** using ROS 2 Humble.